0x416c6578/0x416c6578.github.io/README.md

 Hi!
 I'm Alex - sometimes going by the memorable name of `0x416c6578` online.
-I'm a (predominantly backend) software engineer working in finance, specifically payments (Open Banking).
+I'm a (predominantly backend) software engineer currently working in finance, specifically payments (Open Banking).

 I have interests in the Go programming language, algorithms, embedded / hardware hacking and in my free time I like to play board games, bouldering, running and badminton.

+**Everything on this blog and my website is 100% AI free, whilst I appreciate the power and utility of these tools, I like to spend my free time on learning that *challenges* and expands my horizons.**

+*As our island of knowledge grows, so does the shore of our ignorance.* - John Archibald Wheeler

 ## Learning
 - [My Education](other/education.md)